jaha2600/GREENLAND_INSAR/isce/tops_stack/README.md

 # ISCE2 on RMACC Summit
-Scripts to build and then submit jobs for stackSentinel.py from the ISCE2 project on summit
+Scripts to build and then submit jobs for stackSentinel.py from the ISCE2 project on summit.

+Main contributors: Jasmine Hansen (jasmine.hansen@colorado.edu), Joel Johnson (joel.johnson@colorado.edu), and Andy Monaghan (CU Reseach Computing)
 ## Installation
 Run the `isce2install.sh` script on an scompile node to install isce2 and associated dependencies onto summit.
 It also adds the correct paths to your .bashrc file